Real simple modules over simply-laced quantum affine algebras and categorifications of cluster algebras: The highest -weight monomials of Hernandez-Leclerc modules

 Here $Y_{i,p}=1$ for $i\not\in I$.

-Analogous to the case of type $A$, we can use Auslander-Reiten quivers of type $D$ to compute the Hernandez-Leclerc modules starting with the images of the injective representations $\Phi(I(i))$ and applying Theorem \ref{main theorem2} until we reach the images of the projective representations $\Phi(P(i))$.
+Analogous to the case of type $A$, we can use the Auslander-Reiten quivers of type $D$ to compute the Hernandez-Leclerc modules starting with the images of the injective modules $\Phi(I(i))$ and applying Corollary \ref{a corollary of main theorem2} until we reach the images of the projective modules $\Phi(P(i))$.
 Note however, that in type $D$, the meshes are more complicated than ones of type $A$.

-\begin{theorem} The Hernandez-Leclerc modules of type $D_n$ are exactly the simple $U_{q}(\widehat{\mathfrak{g}})$-modules with highest $\ell$-weight monomial equal to one of the following forms:
+\begin{theorem} An Hernandez-Leclerc module of type $D_n$ is exactly the simple $U_{q}(\widehat{\mathfrak{g}})$-module with the highest $l$-weight monomial equal to one of the following forms:

-where $k\in\mathbb{Z}_{\geq 1}$, $1\leq i_1<i_2<\cdots<i_k \leq n-2$ in (\ref{Dnfom1}) and (\ref{Dnfom2}), and $1\leq i_1<i_2<\cdots<i_k < n-2$ in (\ref{Dnfom3}), $a_j\in \mathbb{Z}$ for $j=1,2,\ldots,k$ satisfy \begin{itemize} \item[(1)] $(a_{j}-a_{j-1})(a_{j+1}-a_{j})<0$ for $2\leq j\leq k$, \item[(2)] $|a_{j}-a_{j-1}|=i_{j}-i_{j-1}+2$ for $2\leq j\leq k$, \item[(3)] $|a_{k+1}-a_k|=n-i_k+1$ in (\ref{Dnfom1}) and (\ref{Dnfom2}), $|a_{k+1}-a_k|=n-i_k$ in (\ref{Dnfom3}), \item[(4)] there exists $k \geq \ell\geq 1$ such that $i_\ell < i_{\ell'} < i_{\ell+1}$ (we have the convention $i_{k+1}=n-1$), $|a_{\ell'}-a_\ell|=i_{\ell'}-i_\ell$, and $|a_{\ell+1}-a_{\ell'}|=i_{\ell+1}-i_{\ell'}+2$ in (\ref{Dnfom2}), \item[(5)] there exists $k \geq \ell\geq 1$ such that $i_\ell < i_{\ell'} < i_{\ell+1}$ (we have the convention $i_{k+1}=n-2$), $|a_{\ell'}-a_\ell|=i_{\ell'}-i_\ell$, and $|a_{\ell+1}-a_{\ell'}|=i_{\ell+1}-i_{\ell'}+2$ in (\ref{Dnfom3}). \end{itemize} \end{theorem} \begin{proof} It follows from the definition of our $\Phi(\{i,j\})$ that for a fixed height function $\xi$, every Hernandez-Leclerc module has the required highest $\ell$-weight monomial.
+where $k\in\mathbb{Z}_{\geq 1}$, $1\leq i_1<i_2<\cdots<i_k \leq n-2$ in (\ref{Dnfom1}) and (\ref{Dnfom2}), and $1\leq i_1<i_2<\cdots<i_k < n-2$ in (\ref{Dnfom3}), $a_j\in \mathbb{Z}$ for $j=1,2,\ldots,k$ satisfy \begin{itemize} \item[(1)] $(a_{j}-a_{j-1})(a_{j+1}-a_{j})<0$ for $2\leq j\leq k$, \item[(2)] $|a_{j}-a_{j-1}|=i_{j}-i_{j-1}+2$ for $2\leq j\leq k$, \item[(3)] $|a_{k+1}-a_k|=n-i_k+1$ in (\ref{Dnfom1}) and (\ref{Dnfom2}), $|a_{k+1}-a_k|=n-i_k$ in (\ref{Dnfom3}), \item[(4)] there exists $k \geq \ell\geq 1$ such that $i_\ell < i_{\ell'} < i_{\ell+1}$ (we have the convention $i_{k+1}=n-1$), $|a_{\ell'}-a_\ell|=i_{\ell'}-i_\ell$, and $|a_{\ell+1}-a_{\ell'}|=i_{\ell+1}-i_{\ell'}+2$ in (\ref{Dnfom2}), \item[(5)] there exists $k \geq \ell\geq 1$ such that $i_\ell < i_{\ell'} < i_{\ell+1}$ (we have the convention $i_{k+1}=n-2$), $|a_{\ell'}-a_\ell|=i_{\ell'}-i_\ell$, and $|a_{\ell+1}-a_{\ell'}|=i_{\ell+1}-i_{\ell'}+2$ in (\ref{Dnfom3}). \end{itemize} \end{theorem} \begin{proof} It follows from the definition of our $\Phi(\{i,j\})$ that for a fixed height function $\xi$, every Hernandez-Leclerc module has the required highest $l$-weight monomial.

-In the following, we show that given a monomial $m$ of types (\ref{Dnfom1})--(\ref{Dnfom3}), there exists a Hernandez-Leclerc module with the highest $\ell$-weight monomial $m$.
+In the following, we show that given a monomial $m$ of types (\ref{Dnfom1})--(\ref{Dnfom3}), there exists an Hernandez-Leclerc module with the highest $l$-weight monomial $m$.

-The case for (\ref{Dnfom1}) follows from the treatment of type $A$, and additional technical requirements: the second and third monomials need to let $|\xi(n)-\xi(n-1)|=2$, and the fourth monomial needs to let $|\xi(n)-\xi(n-1)|=0$.
+The case for (\ref{Dnfom1}) follows from the treatment of type $A$, and additional technical requirements: the second and third monomials need to let $|\xi(n)-\xi(n-1)|=2$, and the fourth monomial needs to let $\xi(n)=\xi(n-1)$.